arduino/Arduino/CONTRIBUTING.md

 | Translations for the [Language Reference](https://www.arduino.cc/reference) | [Reference repositories](https://github.com/arduino?q=reference-) |
 | Monetary | - [Donate](https://www.arduino.cc/en/Main/Contribute)<br/>- [Buy official products](https://store.arduino.cc) |

-My Add to the Project.
+My Add to the Project 2!

 ## Issues
 - Do you need help or have a question about using Arduino?
 Support requests should be made to the appropriate section of the [Arduino forum](http://forum.arduino.cc) rather than an issue report. **Issue reports are to be used to report bugs or make feature requests only.**